1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 aliases:
   - "Medvedev and Lerner"
 ---
 The author is involved with the events of Lysenkoism and is contrary to the movement.
 He is also an avid supporter of communism.
+Hisperspective is that of a historian, active